lukaszbudnik/haproxy-auth-gateway/README.md

 ## Kubernetes deployment

-haproxy-auth-gateway needs to have:
+haproxy-auth-gateway requires:

 - your haproxy config (_file_)
 - public key of the JWT issuer (_file_)
 - `OAUTH_PUBKEY_PATH` set to the path of the public key of the JWT issuer (_env variable_)
 - `OAUTH_ISSUER` and `OAUTH_AUDIENCE` are optional should you want a more fine-grained JWT verification (_env variable_)

-We can create haproxy config and public key files as config maps:
+You can create haproxy config and public key files as config maps:

 ```bash
 kubectl create configmap haproxy-auth-gateway-iss-cert --from-file=config/hotel.pem
 kubectl create configmap haproxy-auth-gateway-haproxy-cfg --from-file=config/haproxy.cfg
 ```

-Then we can map them to volumes and then mount them into haproxy-auth-gateway container.
-In the container spec we also set the env variables:
+Then you can map them to volumes and then mount them into haproxy-auth-gateway container.
+In the container spec you also set the env variables:

 ```yaml
 apiVersion: apps/v1